 Trade Secret Law

-- Section 3: Spells out the remedy of injunctive relief.
+- 134.90(3): Spells out the remedy of injunctive relief.
 Injunctions are orders issued by the court that force an individual or party stop performing a certain action.

-- Section 5: During litigation, the court will impose certain measures to prevent the trade secrets from being exposed to the public-which this section encompasses.
+- 134.90(5): During litigation, the court will impose certain measures to prevent the trade secrets from being exposed to the public-which this section encompasses.

-- Section 7: States that the Act is intendded to fall in line with the other states that adopted the Uniform Trade Secrets Act.
+- 134.90(7): A general statement pointing to the fact that the act is meant to “fall in line” with the other states that have adopted the UTSA.